 The risk of excessive and unnecessary access as well as the risk of insufficient access to perform a certain task to accomplish a goal should not be overlooked.
 Excessive access rights beyond someone’s normal job functions create an opportunity for errors, accidents, and exploits which can affect the confidentiality, integrity, and availability of data and systems.
 Insufficient access or access rights not provided in a timely manner can also negatively affect business operations.

 A much severe case is when a user is granted administrator or a root access to a system without any justification.
-The highly privileged access should be limited to just a few persons in an organization because if the account is infected with malware or access credentials are stolen, the intruder can inflict much greater damage than with much limited privileges.
+The highly privileged access should be limited to just a few persons in an organization because if the account is infected with malware or access credentials are stolen, the intruder can inflict much greater damage than with limited access privileges.

 When someone’s access is beyond that person’s required access to perform their job duties, then that access is considered to be beyond the principle of least privilege.

 Sure, access rights may be escalated for some persons to accomplish certain tasks such as when replacing another person who has higher privileges, however, the escalated access may have to be selective and temporary.

 How the Principle of Least Privilege is Implemented

 The Principle of Least Privilege can be implemented in many ways:

 - Role-based access control (RBAC): where users are assigned roles and those roles are associated with specific privileges and permissions.